JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-discover-project.md

 To understand which code is going to be compiled to a specific target, you can think of a target as a label attached to Kotlin source files.
 Kotlin uses these labels to determine how to compile your code, which binaries to produce, and which language constructions and dependencies are allowed in that code.

+> If your project only has a single target (for example, JVM),
+> you can access target-specific symbols with appropriate visibility from common code.
+> But as soon as you add a second target,
+> target-specific symbols become unavailable in common code.
+> Be aware of this limitation during migrations and other intermediary project states.
+>
+{style="note"}

 If you want to compile the `greeting.kt` file to `.js` as well, you only need to declare the JS target.
 The code in `commonMain` then receives an additional `js` label, corresponding to the JS target, which instructs Kotlin to